vivianc125/picto-portfolio/README.md

 Welcome to the repository for my pictochat-inspired portfolio!
 This application is built with React and provides an interactive way to learn more about my skills, projects, and background.

 Features
-Interactive UI with a virtual keyboard and dynamic content loading Detailed project descriptions with technologies used and challenges addressed Downloadable resume and direct links to my GitHub and LinkedIn profiles Responsive design for optimal viewing on all device sizes Getting Started
+Interactive UI with dynamic content loading
+Detailed project descriptions with technologies used and challenges addressed Downloadable resume and direct links to my GitHub and LinkedIn profiles Responsive design for optimal viewing on all device sizes

+# Getting Started
-Prerequisites
+## Prerequisites
 Before you begin, ensure you have the following installed:

 Node.js